 c.
 100-800 CE: Unknown Artists: Ear Ornaments [Moche Culture; Peru]

 The Moche civilization thrived in the Andean mountains of present-day Peru from 100-800 CE.
 Wearing ear ornaments known as earflares or earplugs was a way for the rich and powerful to distinguish themselves.
 Wealthy or high ranking individuals could afford elaborately decorated ornaments made of gold and decorated with mosaics using precious stones.
 A long tube, often of wood, would be inserted into the ear to anchor the ornaments, which could be quite large.
-The ear ornament in the first image, showing a warrior or god and two attendants, is made of gold and turquoise and dates to c.
-300 CE.
-It measures 4.75 in. in diameter and is located in the Bruning Archaeological Museum in Lambayeque, Peru.
-The pair of ear ornaments in the second image, showing a geometrical pattern of iquanas, is made of gold with turquoise and malachite shells and is in the Museo Larco in Lima, Peru.
-Each earring is 3 in. across and the pair is dated from 100-800 CE.
-The third image, of a pair of gold and turquoise earrings with the image of a deer, is also in the Larco Museum and is also dated from 100-800 CE.
+Show in the images above are: (1) Single ear ornament showing a warrior or god and two attendants, made of gold and turquoise and dating to c.
+300 CE, measures 4.75 in. in diameter and is located in the Bruning Archaeological Museum in Lambayeque, Peru; (2) A pair of ear ornaments dated from 100-800 CE, with a geometrical pattern of iquanas, made of gold with turquoise and malachite shells; each earring measures 3 in. across; they are now in the Museo Larco in Lima, Peru; (3) A pair of gold and turquoise earrings with the image of a deer, dating to 100-800 CE, is also in the Larco Museum.

 c.
 800 CE: Unknown Artist: The Book of Kells [Celtic Christian; Insular Art; England/Ireland]

 The Book of Kells is an illustrated manuscript containing the four Christian Gospels and other writings.
 The book, which measures 13 in. high by 10 in. wide, was created in one or more of the English and Irish monasteries founded by St. Colomba, probably Iona, in England, and then Kells, in Ireland, where it remained until the mid-17th Century, when it was moved to Dublin and eventually to the library of Trinity College.
-The artist’s finest achievements are the initial pages, in which the first letter of the Gospel is elaborated into a world of figures and designs (such as with the beginning of the Gospel of John, shown in the first image above), and the 10 surviving full-page illuminations, such as Christ Enthroned (see second image, above).
+The artist’s finest achievements are the initial pages, in which the first letter of the Gospel is elaborated into a world of figures and designs (such as with the beginning of the Gospel of John, shown in the first image and the Gospel of Matthew – second image), and the 10 surviving full-page illuminations, such as Christ Enthroned (see second image).
 The Book of Kells is considered the most extravagant and complex example of Insular Art.
 All 680 pages are viewable online HERE.

 c.
 800-820 CE: Unknown Artist: The Aachen Gospels [Carolingian, Germany]